 Build your village – balance your life

 (This is a draft which I want to develop with your help – please leave comments below or contact me at email@example.com.
-Many thanks to Dr Wendy Ellyat, Flourish Project, for her support and ideas.)
+Many thanks to Dr Wendy Ellyat (Flourish Project), Jim Mather (Heriott Watt University), Adrian Hodgson (Berlin) and Lara Celini (Willowbrae) for their initial support and ideas.)

 Rogers, R., Brown, R. (2017).
 A Place For All People: Life, architecture and the fairer society.
 Edinburgh: Canongate Books

 Peter Roehrig and Mark McKergow led an online webinar for SFiO about applying the ‘User’s Guide to the Future’ (from Mark’s book Host) as a coaching tool.
 The webinar is now available online, and is packed with useful ideas.

 Mark explains the concept and framework of the Users’ Guide, which helps people to take huge ideas and quickly bring them into focus as coherent small actions.
 Peter has added a couple of very useful elements to the framework to make it even more useful as a coaching too.
 Peter demonstrates this by coaching one of the webinar participants.
 We then hear feedback from the coachee, and there is a discussion.
 This is a valuable resource for any coach working with people who want to translate ideas into focused action.